pawandazzler/Python-Tutorials/README.md

 Python-Tutorials
 ================

-Simple Python Tutorials of daily works
+Simple Python Tutorials of daily works by Pawankumar Dubey